Welcome to the Kinesiology Alumni Society!

 Past Board Chair, Kinesiology Alumni Society

 The first Kinesiology Alumni Society meeting was held on April 9, 1992, when it was agreed that the Division of Kinesiology would form a formal “Alumni Society.”
-Those in attendance included alumni:
+It included the following alumni:

 - Clare Canham-Eaton